About the Fellowship

 The applications for the 2019-2020 Maternal and Child Health Fellowship cohort have now closed.
 Please check back for futher updates on the 2020-2021 cohort applications.

-To apply for an MCH Fellowship, students should complete the following:
+To apply for an MCH Fellowship, students must meet the following requirements:

-- MCH Fellowship Application (please check back for updated application)
+- Complete the MCH Fellowship Application (please check back for updated application)

-- Concurrent admission to either the Maternal and Child Health certificate program
+- Concurrent admission to either the MCH Certificate program OR the MCH Concentration is required

 Please note: the deadline for applications is announced each spring semester for admission to the MCH Fellowship program in the following academic year.